 Since a charity is separate from its founders, it offers a unique degree of isolation from creditors and former spouses.

-A foreign charitable foundation is an excellent vehicle to fulfill your dreams of doing good for society and mankind, immortalizing you goals - and at the same time generate international opportunities.
-Also the foundation can be set up as a quasi-religious organization even able to use the word "church" in its name.
+A foreign charitable foundation is an excellent vehicle to fulfil your dreams of doing good for society and mankind, immortalizing you goals - and at the same time generate international opportunities.
+Also the foundation can be set up as a quasi-religious organization, that is even able to use the word 'church' in its name.
 The easiest way we accomplish this is to adapt a regular private interest family foundation and customize the foundation charter to include its principal religious, spiritual and/or humanitarian goals.
-Then a detailed set of bye-laws are designed to detail the operations of the foundation, how and when its assets should be distributed and to which organizations or projects as well as succession details for its ongoing perpetuity.
+Then a detailed set of by-laws are designed to detail the operations of the foundation, how and when its assets should be distributed and to which organizations or projects as well as succession details for its on-going perpetuity.